bamboocalc/fan-translations-renpy/README.md

 3. Click on the text button that says `Generate Translations`

 4. A new folder should have generated in the `game/tl` directory

+5. Zip and upload this folder to your Itchio page, or figure out some way to allow fans to download it from you